nn4ncyy/SQL-Final-Project/starting_with_data.md

-Question 4: What is the average session duration for visitors from each country?
+Question 4: What is the average session duration for each unique product viewed by visitors who also made a purchase?

 SQL Queries:

-SELECT country, AVG(timeOnSite) AS avg_session_duration <br/>
+SELECT a.fullvisitorId, a.v2ProductName AS product_name, AVG(an.timeonsite) AS avg_session_duration <br/>
-FROM all_sessions <br/>
+FROM all_sessions AS a <br/>
+JOIN analytics AS an ON a.fullVisitorId = an.fullvisitorId AND a.visitId = an.visitId <br/>
-WHERE timeOnSite IS NOT NULL <br/>
+WHERE a.transactions > 0 AND a.v2ProductName IS NOT NULL <br/>
-GROUP BY country <br/>
+GROUP BY a.v2ProductName, a.fullvisitorId <br/>
-ORDER BY avg_session_duration DESC; <br/>
+ORDER BY avg_session_duration DESC;

-Answer: This question can help you understand user engagement levels across different locations, which might indicate regions with higher interest in your products.

-Question 5: What are the top 5 most-viewed products on the site?
+Answer: By joining all_sessions with analytics, we can analyze session engagement for each product based on users who completed a purchase.
+This helps understand if certain products lead to longer engagement.

+Question 5: How many returning visitors (non-first-time) made a purchase?

 SQL Queries:

-Answer:
+SELECT COUNT(DISTINCT a.fullVisitorId) AS returning_purchasers <br/>
+FROM all_sessions AS a <br/>
+JOIN analytics AS an ON a.fullVisitorId = an.fullvisitorId AND a.visitId = an.visitId <br/>
+WHERE an.visitNumber > 1 AND a.transactions > 0;

+Answer: This query helps to understand the impact of returning visitors on sales, which can guide retention strategies.